MEAT-Inc/Fulcrum/README.md

     ```
 - Once added in, scroll down to packageSourceCredentials (if it's not there, just make a new section for it)
 - From here on out, when you see {INSERT_API_KEY_HERE} that means you need to insert the Base64 decoded version of the following string.
-- This string is the PAT needed to get read only access to our package host
  ```Z2hwX0NEdkN6eDFMTmJjN2RGbm1UYWJFVFZwSkZ5bEQ5eTFHZnBVaw== ```
 - Inside this section, put the following block of code into it.
    ```XML